Zubax/canface_cf1/README.md

 #### Via the USB/UART Bootloader

-The bootloader selects between USB and UART (DroneCode debug port) automatically: if USB is connected, it will be used, and the UART will be ignored;
+The bootloader selects between USB and UART (DroneCode debug port) automatically: if USB is connected, it will be used, and the UART port will be ignored;
 if USB is not connected, UART will be used instead.
-UART in the bootloader operates at 115200-8N1, fixed.
+The UART port in the bootloader operates at 115200-8N1.

-1. Connect to the device's CLI via USB virtual serial port or via UART (if USB is not connected), and execute `bootloader` to enter the bootloader.
+1. Connect to the device's CLI via the USB virtual serial port or via UART (if USB is not connected), and execute the command `bootloader` to enter the bootloader.
 The device will restart.
-2. Immediately after reboot, the device will enter the bootloader and stick there.
+2. Immediately after rebooting the device will enter the bootloader and stay there.
-Note that if the bootloader can't find a correct firmware image in the memory, it will never pass the control to the firmware, so in this case the first step should be skipped.
+Note that if the bootloader can't find a correct firmware image in the memory, it will never boot the firmware, so in this case the first step should be skipped.
 You can always detect if the device is in the bootloader or in the application by executing `zubax_id`: if it's running the bootloader, there will be a field `mode` set to the value `bootloader`.
 Also the status LED will be glowing solid rather than blinking or being turned off.